We Had an “Un-bee-lievable” Year Classroom Display & Pattern

 Prior to making our bees I wrote “I liked” across the top of an anchor chart and “I learned” across the top of another anchor chart.
 We discussed favorite memories from the school year and I wrote them under the “I liked” heading.
 We also discussed some things that the students were proud of learning and I wrote them under the “I learned” heading.
 I gave the students the choice of which heading to use on their bees or they could use both or make two bees.

-The patterns needed for the student-created bees can be downloaded free here.
+The patterns needed for the student-created bees can be accessed here.
 The instructions for assembling the bees and bulletin board are below.

 Have the students cut out the body and color the stripes black starting with the first stripe at the top (the spaces in between are where they will be writing).